Art Apart Fair: History

-Singapore Editions
+Singapore editions

-Worlds Apart Fair (First Edition)
+Worlds Apart Fair @ Conrad Hotel (First Edition January 2013)

 The inaugural edition of Worlds Apart Fair was held from 25 to 27 January 2013 in 40 rooms at Conrad Centennial Singapore, and saw more than 3,000 visitors and buyers.
 The fair showcased some 3,400 art works, ranging from paintings and photography to video art, sculptures and installations.

 Worlds Apart Fair featured emerging contemporary artists from Asia, Africa, Lebanon, Europe, the Americas and Australia, with a greater focus on rising artists from Singapore.
-Some of the galleries that exhibited in clude Vertical Submarine (Singapore), Villa Del Arte Galleries (Spain) and Art Bridge Contemporary (Korea).
+Some of the galleries that exhibited include Vertical Submarine (Singapore), Villa Del Arte Galleries (Spain) and Art Bridge Contemporary (Korea).

 Two Chinese talents, Singaporean actor Qi Yuwu and renowned Chinese artist Feng Zhengjie collaborated for the first time specially for this fair and presented their work 'Showcase on Print'.

-Art Apart Fair (Second Edition)
+Art Apart Fair @ Park Royal on Pickering (Second Edition July 2013)

 Worlds Apart was renamed as Art Apart as part of a series of "Apart Fairs".

-The second edition of Art Apart was held from 5 to 7 July 2013 at Parkroyal on Pickering, and featured over 120 Asian artists and galleries.
+The second edition of Art Apart was held from 5 to 7 July 2013 at Parkroyal Collection Pickering and featured over 120 Asian artists and galleries.
 The art works were focused on Korea and revolved around themes such as "Korean Wave", "Asian Spirit" and "Butterfly Effect".

 In addition to the display of artworks, the fair included talks by prominent artists and industry experts from around Asia.

 About 3,000 visitors attended Art Apart Fair 2nd Edition.

-Art Apart Fair (Third Edition)
+Art Apart Fair @ Park Royal on Pickering (Third Edition January 2014)

 The third edition of Art Apart took place from 17 to 19 January 2014, showcased more than 1,500 art pieces from 12 countries, including Germany, South Korea, Russia and the Philippines.

-Besides housing exhibitions such as "The Destruction of the Readymade Everyday", the main theme for Art Apart 3rd Edition was "The Artists' Garden" – a selection of 100 art pieces from the 33 participating galleries.
+Besides housing exhibitions such as "The Destruction of the Readymade Everyday", the main theme for Art Apart 3rd Edition was "The Artists' Garden" – a selection of 100 artists from the 33 participating galleries.

 Over 4,000 people visited the art fair, an increase from the 2nd Edition.

-Art Apart Fair (Fourth Edition)
+Art Apart Fair @ Park Royal on Pickering (Fourth Edition July 2014)

 The fourth edition of Art Apart was held from 18 to 20 July 2014, where more than 2,000 art pieces were exhibited, with a focus on works by Russian artists.
 The aim of the event was to introduce Eastern European Art, such as works from Moscow, Kazakhstan, Croatia and Slovenia.

 Apart from the display of art pieces, there were live paintings of portraits, talks by Russian art experts and Russian Art Performance.

 Similar to the previous edition, over 4,000 visitors visited Art Apart 4th Edition.